 The local population were horribly exploited by the lairds in the 19th and early 20th centuries, which you can read all about in 'Bare Feet and Tackety Boots' by Archie Cameron (Luath Press, 1988).
 Later, in the 1930s, John McLintock complained that "Unless you are a deer you are not welcome".
 As a result, today none of the 30-40 or so population are indigenous, they are all, or almost all, employees of Nature Scotland (previously the Nature Conservancy Council and then Scottish Natural Heritage) who have owned and managed the island as a nature reserve since 1957 (which of course is good if you are into nature, sea eagles and all of that).
-The land round the village is now in community ownership, the latest result of which has been opening a 20 person bunkhouse in 2014, and a new amenities block is under construction.
+The land round the village is now in community ownership, the latest result of which has been opening a 20-person bunkhouse in 2014, and a new amenities block is under construction.

 I have not surprisingly been done over for my negative view of Rum by one of the longterm residents on the island.
 So do please go there and judge for yourself, indeed you really must go there for the big, really big attraction before it falls completely to bits, an increasingly serious possibility given many millions would be needed to restore it to anything like its former glory.